 3. Make extra super contributions

 Retirement may be a long term goal but the earlier you start to look after your super, the better off you will be once you do retire.
-By law your employer is required to put 9.5% of your salary into your super account.
+By law your employer is currently required to put 9.5% of your salary into your super account.

 4. Understand salary sacrificing